-I would recommend serving grilled seafood like fish, lobster tails or prawns on skewers along with grilled corn on the cob.
-Iceland freshly frozen mini corn cobs – 625gm for £1 are such a budget-friendly delight to have in the freezer.
+I would recommend serving grilled seafood like fish, lobster tails, or prawns on skewers along with grilled corn on the cob.
+Iceland freshly frozen mini corn cobs – 625gm for £1 is such a budget-friendly delight to have in the freezer.

 The Power of Frozen gives you quality and value that is not expected for luxury seafood especially lobster tails.
 All the natural flavours are sealed in and when you bite into a juicy lobster tail you can rest assured that the nutritional goodness is intact.

 To complete our seafood BBQ feast, I choose Iceland’s 4 haddock frozen fillets.
 It was a tough choice compared to the 4 boneless Atlantic salmon steaks but personally, I love haddock and how it takes up Indian spice rub flavours over other fish.

 Find the recipe for my spice mix here